-Interviewers were asked to identify a proxy informant.
-A proxy informant is any responsible adult (aged 16 years or over) who knew enough about the respondent's circumstances to be able to provide information about them.
+Interviewers were asked to identify a proxy informant as any responsible adult (aged 16 years or over) who knew enough about the respondent's circumstances to be able to provide information about them.
 Where possible, a close family member such as a partner or child fulfilled this role.